A Crash Course on Roulette

 In terms of gameplay, it really doesn’t get much simpler than that.
 But dig a little deeper and we find a few more subtleties to the game which you might not notice at first glance.

 For example, did you know that there are different versions of roulette?
 If you play in American casinos, the grid will show 38 numbers: 1 to 38, then 0 and 00.
-However, the online European roulette variant doesn’t have the 00 space, which leaves only 37 numbers to bet on.
+However, when you play European roulette, there aren't any 00 spaces, which leaves only 37 numbers to bet on.
 If you want to try leaving the game with more money than you started, playing the European variant of roulette will give you much better odds of winning.

 There is also a French version of roulette, which is identical to the European version but with two added rules: La Partage and En Prison.
 These rules could be considered a form of insurance, and apply when the ball lands on 0 on an even-money wager (Red/Black, High/Low, or Even/Odd).
 The La Partage rule returns half of your initial wager, while the En Prison rule holds your bet en prison (“in prison”) and gives you the chance to win it all back on the next spin.

-Now, which version are you most likely to encounter at a live casino in Canada?
+Now, which version are you most likely to encounter when you play on a live roulette site?
 If you play online, then that’s no problem; the ever-growing number of great online casinos means you won’t have trouble finding the exact game you want to play.
 Playing in a land-based is a slightly different matter, but you can reasonably expect to see either the American or European formats on offer, or in the case of the Casino de Montréal, both.

 Types of Roulette Bets